Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 The first step was to examine what I did RIGHT in my relationship.

-Regardless of how it ended, I did a lot of things well to be able to get a pretty, intelligent, funny, loving, successful woman to fall head over heels in love with me.
+Regardless of how it ended, I did a lot of things well to be able to get an intelligent, pretty, loving, successful woman to fall head over heels in love with me.

 Some things I did right